timi-ty/dynamicads/README.md

    }
    ```

-   c.
-Using an effect without specifying all its dependencies in the dependency array.
+   - Using an effect without specifying all its dependencies in the dependency array.

    ```javascript
    // When we get an updated video time, it means the seek is settled.